trentlarson/endorser-ch/README.md

 }
 ```

 Without extra parameters, these will return the most recent batch.
 To get results further back, add a "beforeId" parameter.

-For example, the default "api/v2/report/claims" will return data with the oldest having an ID of "01GQBE7Q0RQQAGJMEEW6RSGKTF", so if you call it with that as the "beforeId" then you'll get the next set:
+For example, the default "api/v2/report/claims" will return data with the oldest having an ID of "01GQBE7Q0RQQAGJMEEW6RSGKTF", so if you call it with that as the "beforeId" then you'll get the next batch that goes further in the past (excluding that one):

 ```
 curl -X GET "https://endorser.ch:3000/api/v2/report/claims?beforeId=01GQBE7Q0RQQAGJMEEW6RSGKTF" -H  "accept: application/json"